-Cytosine methylation plays a vital role in many biological processes, including cell lineage specification, X-chromosome inactivation, and the preservation of chromosome stability.
-Given its importance in many essential cellular functions, errors in methylation have been linked to a wide range of human diseases, including cancer and autoimmune disease.
+Cytosine methylation plays an important role in many biological processes, including cell lineage specification, X-chromosome inactivation, and the preservation of chromosome stability.
+Given its importance in so many basic cellular processes, errors in methylation have been linked to a wide range of human diseases, including cancer and autoimmune disease.

-The detection of methylation patterns via DNA sequencing is an important tool for researchers trying to unwind the mechanisms of human disease and health.
-Still, these experiments can be expensive due to the inherent low diversity of bisulfite samples and the limitations of traditional NGS technology.
+The detection of methylation patterns via DNA sequencing is an important tool for researchers trying to unwind the mechanisms of human disease and health, but it these experiments can be expensive due to the inherent low diversity of bisulfite samples and the limitations of traditional NGS technology.

 The Challenges of Bisulfite Sequencing

-It is common to assess the methylation state of DNA via sequencing by converting unmethylated C’s to U’s either enzymatically or via bisulfite conversion.
-Following sequencing and alignment to a methylated and unmethylated reference, the methylated sites can be identified in the sample of interest.
+To assess the methylation state of DNA via sequencing, it is common to convert unmethylated C’s to U’s either enzymatically or via bisulfite conversion.
+Following sequencing and an alignment to both a methylated and unmethylated reference, the methylated sites can be identified in the sample of interest.

-With many technologies, low-diversity samples interfere with the ability to map the location of distinct clusters and maintain base calling accuracy as sequencing progresses.
-To overcome this challenge, it is common to either pool such libraries with high diversity libraries or to supplement the library with a significant PhiX DNA spike-in before sequencing.
-While the amount of PhiX DNA required and the impact of low diversity on target density varies by sequencing platform, the addition reduces the run’s effective throughput, driving up the cost of sequencing.1
+With many technologies, low diversity samples interfere with the ability to map the location of distinct clusters and maintain base calling accuracy as sequencing progresses.
+To overcome this challenge, it is common to either pool such libraries with high diversity libraries or to supplement the library with a significant PhiX DNA spike-in prior to sequencing.
+While amount of PhiX DNA required and the impact of low diversity on target density varies by sequencing platform, the addition of reduces the effective throughput of the run, driving up the cost of sequencing.

 A Better Path to Low-Diversity Sequencing on the AVITI™ System